getgrav/grav-learn/pages/17/02.content/11.multi-language/doc.md

 If that file is not found, it will fall-back to the Grav default and look for `default.md` to provide information for the page.

+> [!CAUTION]
-!!
-This default behavior has changed in **Grav 1.7**.
+> This default behavior has changed in **Grav 1.7**.
 In the past Grav displayed non-existing English page in French, now all languages fall back only to default language if not specified otherwise in `content_fallback`.
 So if the page cannot be found in any fallback languages, **404 Error Page** is displayed instead.

 If we had the most basic of Grav sites, with a single `01.home/default.md` file, we could start by renaming `default.md` to `default.en.md`, and its contents might look like this: